-A megastorm has struck your house, leaving a pile of waterlogged wreckage in its wake.
-But you’re covered financially because you have homeowner’s insurance, but that’s not necessarily true.
-Although most home and rental insurance policies reimburse you for damage caused by wind or fire, these policies generally exclude losses from floods, like those caused by extremely devastating storms.
+A huge storm has struck your house, leaving a pile of waterlogged wreckage in its wake.
+You probably think you’re financially covered because you have homeowner’s insurance, but that’s not necessarily true.
+Although most home and rental insurance policies reimburse you for damage caused by wind or fire, these policies generally exclude losses from floods, even those caused by extremely devastating storms.
 Here’s how to know if you should you invest in flood insurance, in addition to home, business, or renter’s insurance.

-Amy Bach, the executive director of United Policyholders, a nonprofit consumer-advocacy group based in San Francisco, recommends that people who live within a mile or two of a body of water, even a small lake, get flood insurance, which currently costs an average of $600 a year.
-Because if you’re hit by a flood, says Bach, you could be out thousands of dollars.
+Amy Bach, the executive director of United Policyholders, a nonprofit consumer-advocacy group based in San Francisco, recommends getting flood insurance if you live within a mile or two of a body of water, even a small lake.
+If you’re hit by a flood, Bach says, you could be out thousands of dollars.
 Just one inch of water could inflict up to $25,000 of damages, according to the NFIP.